ivantrejoc/pomodori/README.md

 # Pomodori

-A nice mobile app designed to manage work time effectively using the Pomodoro method.
+A nice mobile app developed in React Native, designed to manage work time effectively using the Pomodoro method.

 ## Installation